 “Power shapes what a person does, influence shapes who they become“.
 Erwin McManus

 Apparently we were being watched.
-We were in a new place and didn’t know many people, so we decided to wander around town.
-The fragrance from the street lured me into a trendy coffee shop.
-Stranger-watching amused us, but the fireplace kept us there on this January wintery day.
+We had travelled to a new town and didn’t know many people, so we decided to wander around town.
+The roasted bean fragrance from the street lured me into a trendy coffee shop.
+Stranger-watching amused us, but the fireplace kept us there on this January winter day.

 I had finished my non-fat cappuccino.
 The kids finished their Schweppes.
 We were at the bitter end of our Professor Noggins ocean card game and a middle aged man walked up to our table.
 “These all yours?”